-Your poll - both the instructions view and the results - can be presented live from the web or directly in your PowerPoint presentation.
+Your poll - both the instructions view and the results - can be presented live from the web or directly in your presentation.

 The quickest and easiest way to display a poll is directly from our website in fullscreen mode.
 Fullscreen mode hides all other browsers and browser buttons, so that only the poll displays on your screen.